baolingz/PUI2017_yw3447/HW2_yw3447/README.md

 **Group**

-Yukun Wan - Complete all the assignments independently
+Yukun Wan - Complete all the assignments individually

 **Assignment 1 & 2**

-0. Import os, sys, json, request
-1. Connect the MTA API and get the key
+1. Request the MTA API KEY
 2. Apply API key, Busline in url and grab the JSON file
 3. Load the JSON file
 4. Find the related field(Longitude & Latitude & Stopname & Stop status) in Json file
-5. Print the output (write the output to the .csv in Assignment 2)
+5. Print the output / write the output to the .csv
+6. Add validation for KEY and BUSLINE:
+   When user enters invalid KEY or busline, error message will be displayed
+7. For assignment 2, valid the bus stop info:
+   If there is no data for Bus next stops, output "N/A"

 **Assignment 3**